calmm-js/partial.lenses/README.md

 ##### <a id="L-collectAs"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-collectAs) [`L.collectAs((maybeValue, index) => maybeValue, traversal, maybeData) ~> [...values]`](#L-collectAs "L.collectAs: ((Maybe a, Index) -> Maybe b) -> PTraversal s a -> Maybe s -> [b]")

-`L.collectAs` returns an array of the elements focused on by the given traversal or lens from a data structure and mapped by the given function to a defined value.
-Given a lens, there will be 0 or 1 elements in the returned array.
-Note that a partial *lens* always targets an element, but `L.collectAs` implicitly skips elements that are mapped to `undefined` by the given function.
-Given a traversal, there can be any number of elements in the array returned by `L.collectAs`.
+`L.collectAs` returns an array of the elements focused on by the given traversal or lens from a data structure and mapped by the given function to a non-`undefined` value.

 For example: